 PURPOSE OF THE COMMUNITY CRISIS FUND

-of funding will be used to meet the immediate needs of front line human services organizations that have strong experience serving low-income and vulnerable residents.
-They will address the economic impact of the COVID-19 outbreak and the immediate needs of economically vulnerable populations caused by COVID-19 related closures (food, shelter, clothing, childcare, hygiene products, cleaning supplies, etc.).
+The first phase of funding has been used to meet the immediate needs of front line human services organizations that have been addressing the economic impact of the COVID-19 outbreak and the immediate needs of economically vulnerable populations caused by COVID-19 related closures (food, shelter, clothing, childcare, hygiene products, cleaning supplies, etc.).

 TO APPLY FOR COMMUNITY CRISIS FUND GRANTS

 Applications will be accepted on a rolling basis for nonprofits with urgent financial needs as a result of the COVID-19 pandemic.
 Grant applications will be available through Mighty Networks, a platform we are utilizing to increase connectivity, provide strategic guidance and coordinate supports for local human service agencies that are dealing with increased needs and operational challenges due to the COVID-19 outbreak.

 If you have NOT already joined our Human Service Support Hub, please email firstname.lastname@example.org